Dahie/Scraperrr.js/Readme.md

 ## Features

-  * Flexible configuration files for scraping websites and exporting results to JSON file
+  * Flexible configuration files for scraping websites and exporting results to a specified JSON file
   * Waiting period between HTTP-requests

 ## More Information